Replacing The Air Filters In Your Lubbock, TX Home Is Vital For Indoor Air Quality

 Is your air conditioning system breaking down frequently?
 Is your home’s indoor air quality poor?
 Have you noticed your allergies are worse indoors?
 You may want to consider upgrading your home’s HVAC air filter and replacing it on a consistent basis.
 If you get the correct air filter with the best MERV rating for your use and you replace it often, you can increase your HVAC system’s efficiency and reduce indoor allergens.
 Maintaining the correct air filter for your home’s heating and cooling system can also help your HVAC system last longer.

-Regardless of the type of HVAC system you have, you should utilize a good quality air filter.
+Regardless of the type of HVAC system you have, you should utilize a good-quality air filter.
 Air filters allow for cleaner air to enter your heating and cooling system, to then be released into your home’s indoor air.
 If you do not have an air filter, your HVAC system will quickly fill up with dirt and debris and break down more frequently.
-To ensure that your heating and air conditioning system can function at prime efficiency, you should utilize a high quality MERV air filter.
+To ensure that your heating and air conditioning system can function at prime efficiency, you should utilize a high-quality MERV air filter.

 For most households, it is typically recommended that you get an air filter with a MERV rating of at least 8.
 An air filter with a MERV rating of 8 or higher will ensure that aerosol sprays, mold, dander and dust are all caught in the filter and not re-circulated into your home’s air.
 If you have severe respiratory problems, you should get an air filter with a MERV rating of 9-12.
 Air filters with MERV ratings of 12 or higher are usually reserved for laboratory or hospital use.

-How Often Should You Replace Your Air Filter
+How Often Should You Replace Your Air Filter?

 As a general rule, it is suggested that you replace your air filter at least once every three months, or four times a year.
 However, you should replace your HVAC’s air filter more frequently if you have multiple members in your household, own pets or have severe allergies.
 If you have multiple pets or bad allergies, you should replace your air filter once every 1-2 months.
 Replacing your air filter frequently in these instances will reduce the risk of any excess dust or dirt making it back into your home’s recirculated air.